Maurice Hilleman: Asian flu pandemic

 Hilleman was among the first to recognize that a 1957 outbreak of influenza in Hong Kong could become a huge pandemic.
 Working on a hunch, after nine 14-hour days he and a colleague determined that it was a new strain of flu that could kill millions.
 Forty million doses of vaccines were prepared and distributed.
 Although 69,000 Americans died, the pandemic could have resulted in many more deaths in the United States.
 Hilleman was awarded the Distinguished Service Medal from the American military for his work.
 His vaccine is believed to have saved hundreds of thousands of lives.

 In 1968, during the Hong Kong flu pandemic, Hilleman and his team also played a key role in developing a vaccine, and nine million doses became available in 4 months.

 SV40

 Hilleman was one of the vaccine pioneers to warn about the possibility that simian viruses might contaminate vaccines.
-The best-known of these viruses is SV40, a viral contaminant of the polio vaccine, whose discovery led to the recall of Salk's vaccine in 1961, while its replacement Albert Sabin's oral vaccine was discontinued in 2000 when concerns that the Sabin stocks used to produce the Oral Polio Vaccine may have also been contaminated.
-The contamination occurred in both vaccines, of which between 10% and 30% of vaccines may have been contaminated.
+The best-known of these viruses is SV40, a viral contaminant of some of the polio vaccines produced from 1955-1963.
+This included some produced for both Salk's inactivated virus vaccine and the then relatively new Albert Sabin's oral live attenuated vaccine.